Stone Duality Proofs for Colorless Distributed Computability Theorems: Applications to IIS model

-Here we describe the applications of spectral topology and duality theory to distributed computing.
-This culminates in proving, via novel methods, the following classical results:
+Here we describe the applications of spectral topology and duality theory to a specific model of distributed computing.
+This culminates in proving, via novel methods, the following classical result:

-\begin{theorem}[Colorless Distributed Computability Theorem for colorless IIS]\cite[Thm.~4.2.3]{HKRbook} Let $(\Ic,\Oc,\Delta)$ be a colorless task.
-It is solvable by a colorless immediate iterated snapshot protocol for $n+1$ processes if and only if there exists a continuous map $f: \real{{\Ic}} \fl \real\Oc$ carried by $\Delta$. \end{theorem}
+\begin{theorem}[Colorless Distributed Computability Theorem for achromatic IIS]\cite[Thm.~4.2.3]{HKRbook} Let $(\Ic,\Oc,\Delta)$ be a colorless task.
+It is solvable by an Iterated Immediate Snapshot protocol if and only if there exists a continuous map $f: \real{{\Ic}} \fl \real\Oc$ carried by $\Delta$. \end{theorem}

-\begin{theorem}[Colorless Distributed Computability Theorem for (colored) IIS]\cite[Thm.~4.3.1]{HKRbook} Let $(\Ic,\Oc,\Delta)$ be a colorless task.
-It is solvable by a (colored) immediate iterated snapshot protocol for $n+1$ processes if and only if there exists a continuous map $f: \real{{\Ic}} \fl \real\Oc$ carried by $\Delta$. \end{theorem}
+\begin{theorem}[Colorless Distributed Computability Theorem for (chromatic) IIS]\cite[Thm.~4.3.1]{HKRbook} Let $(\Ic,\Oc,\Delta)$ be a colorless task {for a chromatic protocol on $n+1$ processes}.
+It is solvable by a chromatic immediate iterated snapshot protocol for $n+1$ processes if and only if there exists a continuous map $f: \real{{\Ic}} \fl \real\Oc$ carried by $\Delta$. \end{theorem}

 \begin{theorem}[Strong Colorless Distributed Computability Theorem for IIS] Let $(\Ic,\Oc,\Delta)$ be a colorless task.
-It is solvable by a colorless immediate iterated snapshot protocol if and only if it is solvable by a colored immediate iterated snapshot protocol. \end{theorem}
+It is solvable by the achromatic immediate iterated snapshot protocol if and only if it is solvable by the chromatic immediate iterated snapshot protocol {for any number of processes}. \end{theorem}

-The third theorem is a consequence of the previous two.
-It is demonstrated in a direct, algorithmic way in \cite[Chap.
-4]{HKRbook}.
+Theorem~\ref{Theorem3} is a consequence of the previous two.
+In this section, we show that mesh-shrinking subdivision protocols, chromatic or achromatic, all have equivalent colorless task-solvability, thereby directly obtaining the above result by more general arguments.
+We also prove Theorem~\ref{Cor:ChComp}, which allows us to recover Theorem~\ref{Theorem3} via natural transformations between the functors associated to the achromatic and chromatic $IIS$ protocols.
+We then finish by providing a full description of the spectral spaces associated to the achromatic $IIS$ protocol.
+However, first we need to define colorless task-solvability for chromatic protocols.